AndrewIrwin/data-visualization/README.md

-This is source material for course notes for STAT 2340 Data Visualization offered at Dalhousie University, Department of Mathematics and Statistics, by Andrew Irwin in the Winter term 2021 (January-April).
+These files are course notes for STAT 2340 Data Visualization offered at Dalhousie University, Department of Mathematics and Statistics, by Andrew Irwin in the Winter term 2021 (January-April).

 The formatted book can be read at [stat2430.github.io](https://stat2430.github.io/).
 (Once I set it up.)